Open Bible Data Home About News OET Key

 ClVgTempus autem, quo ambulavimus de Cadesbarne usque ad transitum torrentis Zared, triginta et octo annorum fuit: donec consumeretur omnis generatio hominum bellatorum de castris, sicut juraverat Dominus:[fn]

-(Tempus however, quo ambulavimus about Cadesbarne until to transitum torrentis Zared, triginta and octo annorum fuit: until consumeretur everyone generatio of_men bellatorum about castris, like yuraverat Master:)
+(Tempus however, quo ambulavimus about Cadesbarne until to transitum torrentis Zared, triginta and octo annorum fuit: until consumeretur everyone generatio of_men bellatorum about castris, like yuraverat Master: )

 2.14 De Cadesbarne.
 HIERON., epist. ad Fabiolam.
 Cabesbarne est locus in deserto, qui conjungitur civitati Petræ in Arabia: ubi occubuit Maria, et Moyses rupe percussa aquam sitienti populo dedit.
 Monstratur etiam usque hodie ibidem sepulcrum Mariæ, sed et principes Amalec ibi cæsi sunt a Chodorlahomor.

 2.14 De Cadesbarne.
 HIERON., epist. to Fabiolam.
-Cabesbarne it_is locus in deserto, who conyungitur civitati Petræ in Arabia: where occubuit Maria, and Moyses rupe percussa waterm sitienti populo he_gave.
+Cabesbarne it_is locus in deserto, who conyungitur civitati Petræ in Arabia: where occubuit Maria, and Moyses rupe percussa waterm sitienti to_the_people he_gave.
 Monstratur also until hodie ibidem sepulcrum Mariæ, but and principes Amalec there cæsi are from Chodorlahomor.

 TSNTyndale Study Notes: